flipxcrsp/Beyond_the_pitch/README.md

 ## 🧩 Product & Platform Observations

-> Not every product here is a security tool.
->
 > Some platforms are more about workflows, user experience, operations, compliance, launch strategy, or business process.
 >
 > I take a look beyond the pitch: what they solve, who they help, where they fit, & why adoption matters, while trying to get as hands-on within my limits.